Verify the OS, GPU, Docker, and Python are available before installing anything.

 hostname -I | awk '{print $1}'

-Then create the provider, replacing {Machine_IP} with the IP address from the command above (e.g. 10.110.106.169):
+Then create the provider, replacing {Machine_IP} with the IP address from the command above (e.g. 10.110.106.169). vLLM does not require an API key, so any non-empty placeholder works:

 openshell provider create \

---name local-ollama \
+--name local-vllm \

 --type openai \